severalnines/s9s-admin/plugins/zabbix/README.md

 * `net.tcp.service[http,,9500]` - Status of ClusterControl Controller service (cmon).
 * `net.tcp.service[http,,9511]` - Status of ClusterControl SSH service (web-based SSH inside ClusterControl UI).
 * `net.tcp.service[http,,9510]` - Status of ClusterControl Events service (third-party integration with external notification service like PagerDuty and Slack).
+* `net.tcp.service[http,,9518]` - Status of ClusterControl Cloud module service (cloud provider integrations).

 User Parameter
 --------------

 The default user parameter file assumes you are running a database cluster under ClusterControl with cluster ID 1.
-If you want to monitor multiple clusters, specify a comma-delimited value of cluster IDs on the second argument.
+If you want to monitor multiple clusters, specify comma-delimited values of cluster IDs on the second argument.

 Example below shows user parameters to monitor multiple clusters with ID 1,2 and 5:
 ```bash